The equations of Gauss, Codazzi and Ricci of surfaces in 4-dimensional space forms: Introduction

-In the case where $N$ is Lorentzian, analogous discussions and results are also valid for space-like or time-like surfaces.
-However, in this case, we need the decomposition of the complexification of the two-fold exterior power of the pull-back bundle on a space-like or time-like surface.
+Suppose that $N$ is Lorentzian.
+Then analogous discussions and results are also valid for space-like or time-like surfaces.
+In this case, we need the decomposition of the complexification of the two-fold exterior power of the pull-back bundle on a space-like or time-like surface.
 The two subbundles in this decomposition correspond to the eigenvalues $\pm \sqrt{-1}$ of Hodge's $*$-operator.
 These subbundles have complex rank $3$, and suitable local frame fields of each subbundle form a principal $SO(3, \mbox{\boldmath{$C$}})$-bundle over the surface.
 We will observe that the Levi-Civita connection of $N$ gives connections of the two subbundles (Proposition~\ref{pro:connL}).
-Based on it, we will compute the covariant derivatives of sections of these subbundles, and in particular, computing the curvature tensors, we will obtain the expressions of the equations of Gauss, Codazzi and Ricci of the surface given in \cite{AH} (Proposition~\ref{pro:GCRLs}, Proposition~\ref{pro:GCRLt}).
+Based on it, we will compute the covariant derivatives of sections of these subbundles, and in particular, computing the curvature tensors, we will obtain the expressions of the equations of Gauss, Codazzi and Ricci of the surface given in \cite{AH} (Propositions~\ref{pro:GCRLs}, \ref{pro:GCRLt}).
 The complex twistor spaces associated with the pull-back bundle are fiber bundles over the surface in the two subbundles.
 The complex twistor lifts of the surface are sections of the complex twistor spaces.
 Then the degeneracy of the complex twistor lifts just means that the surface satisfies (i), (ii) in the second paragraph of the present section.
-We will find a special class of space-like surfaces such that the complex twistor lifts are degenerate, by the condition that the covariant derivative of a suitable complex twistor lift by $\partial /\partial \overline{w}$ for a local complex coordinate $w$ vanishes, and we will characterize such surfaces (Theorem~\ref{thm:delbar}).
-In addition, we will characterize a space-like surface with this condition and zero mean curvature vector, and observe that if such a surface has no totally geodesic points, then the surface is strictly isotropic in the sense of \cite{ando6} (Corollary~\ref{thm:delbar}).
-We will obtain characterizations of space-like surfaces such that the complex twistor lifts are nondegenerate (Theorem~\ref{thm:nondegLsL=0}, Theorem~\ref{thm:nondegLsLnot=0}).
-We can obtain analogous results for time-like surfaces such that the complex twistor lifts are nondegenerate.
+We will obtain characterizations of space-like surfaces such that the complex twistor lifts are nondegenerate (Propositions~\ref{pro:nondegLsL=0}, \ref{pro:nondegLsLnot=0}).
+In addition, we will characterize a space-like surface in $N$ such that the covariant derivative of a complex twistor lift by $\partial /\partial w$ or $\partial /\partial \overline{w}$ for every local complex coordinate $w$ of the surface vanishes (Theorem~\ref{thm:deldelbar}).
+Theorem~\ref{thm:deldelbar} seems to be an analogue of Theorem~\ref{thm:pcsect} (see Remark~\ref{rem:deldelbar}).
+The complex twistor lifts of such a surface are degenerate, and the complex quartic differential defined on the surface is zero (Remark~\ref{rem:cqd}).
+We will find a characterization of a space-like surface with the above property and zero mean curvature vector (see Remark~\ref{rem:ldcLs}, \cite{ando3}, \cite{ando6}, \cite{AH} for characterizations of such a surface), and directly show that if such a surface has no totally geodesic points, then the surface is strictly isotropic, which is already obtained in \cite{ando6} (Corollary~\ref{cor:delbar}).
+For a time-like surface in $N$, we can obtain analogous results related to degeneracy or nondegeneracy of the complex twistor lifts.
+In addition, we will characterize a time-like surface in $N$ such that a complex twistor lift is horizontal along integral curves of a light-like one-dimensional distribution (Theorem~\ref{thm:ldcdztL}).
+Theorem~\ref{thm:ldcdztL} is an analogue of Theorem~\ref{thm:ldcdz}.
+A time-like surface has this property if and only if the surface has zero mean curvature vector so that the shape operator of any normal vector field is zero or light-like.
+Referring to \cite{ando6}, we can obtain characterizations of such a surface (\cite{AH}).
+The complex twistor lifts of such a surface are degenerate.